 In Dinner Solved!, this technique features in a zucchini and mushroom enchilada.
 And I made this Hot, Creamy Spinach and Goat Cheese Dip 7 times in three months over the holidays—that how good THAT is.
 And this one—Rosy Hot Goat Cheese and Sundried Tomato Dip.
 Another keeper.

 Back to the pasta.
+You can serve it as a first course, a main course, or top it with some sautéed chicken or shrimp for a larger (obviously non-vegetarian) dinner.
+The spinach in the pasta sauce adds such nice color, and of course nutrition.
 Serve it up with Romaine and Slivered Kale Salad with Lemon Dressing or Fennel and Endive Salad or one of these 3 Great and Really Simple Green Salads.

 And because one can never, ever have too many quick and easy weeknight pastas: